xcape-io/PyTeletextProps/README.md

 * `Singleton.ini` to ensure one instance of application is running
 * `Sound.py` simple *aplay* wrapper

-Use ***TeletextApp*** as a model to create your own connected props if you need simple text display, sound playback and GPIO stuff.
+Use ***TeletextApp*** as a model to create your own connected props if you need simple text display, sound playback.
+You can also add GPIO stuff.

 #### MQTT message protocol:
 > This props has been created for [Live Escape Grenoble](https://www.live-escape.net/) rooms, controlled with Room 2.0 software so MQTT messages published in the props outbox implement the <a href="https://github.com/fauresystems/TeletextProps/blob/master/PROTOCOL.md" target="_blank">Room 2.0 Outbox protocol</a>.